axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez JEM777LNG](/public/images/2016/03/IMG_5266.jpg){.guitar loading=lazy}

 Before this I played a [JEM77FP](http://ibanez.wikia.com/wiki/JEM77_%28Floral_Pattern%29) which was awesome, but part of me always lusted after the original and when one came up I leapt at the chance to buy it.
-It cost me 3000DM, which tells me that I bought it in around 2000.
-As Ibanez officianados will know, this was the first production Jem and only [777](http://ibanez.wikia.com/wiki/JEM777) were made, each numbered by [Steve Vai](http://www.vai.com/) himself.
+It cost me 3000 DM, which tells me that I bought it in around 2000.
+As Ibanez officianados will know, this was the first production Jem and only [777](http://ibanez.wikia.com/wiki/JEM777) were made, each numbered and signed by [Steve Vai](http://www.vai.com/) himself.
 Mine is one of the ones numbered on the backplate rather than the guitar itself, and it is #407.

 ![The backplate, showing Steve Vai’s signature and &quot;#407&quot;](/public/images/2023/02/jem-number-407.jpg)